-From the Love wave (8 - 40 s period) and Rayleigh wave (8 - 50 s period) isotropic phase speed maps, the Rayleigh wave azimuthal anisotropy maps, and their uncertainties, we generate at all locations on a $0.5^{\circ} \times 0.5^{\circ}$ grid across the study region isotropic phase speed curves for both Rayleigh and Love waves and period-dependent curves of the amplitude and fast axis orientation of Rayleigh wave azimuthal anisotropy.
+From the Love wave (8-40 s period) and Rayleigh wave (8-50 s period) isotropic phase speed maps, the Rayleigh wave azimuthal anisotropy maps and their uncertainties, we generate at all locations on a $0.5^{\circ} \times 0.5^{\circ}$ grid across the study region isotropic phase speed curves for both Rayleigh and Love waves and period-dependent curves of the amplitude and fast-axis orientation of Rayleigh wave azimuthal anisotropy.
 These four local curves form the basis for the 3-D model inversion described later in the paper.

-Figure 5 presents examples of these local dispersion curves at the four locations identified in the Figure 2a (A: eastern Tibet, B: Qilian terrane, C: Chuandian terrane just off the Tibetan plateau, E: Yunnan-Guizhou plateau).
-Instead of showing the Love and Rayleigh wave isotropic phase speed curves separately, we present the difference between them as in the simulation results presented in Figure 4b, although in the inversion they are used as two independent observations.
-Phase speed differences are presented as error bars, defined as the quadratic sum of the estimated uncertainties of the Rayleigh and Love wave phase speeds at each location.
-As shown in Figure 5a, within Tibet the difference between Love and Rayleigh wave phase speeds increases rapidly to peak at about 30 s and decreases slowly at longer periods.
-Outside of Tibet (Fig. 5d,g,j) the difference increases at short periods less rapidly than in Tibet, peaks at a shorter period, and then decreases either quicker or remains flat with period.
-A comparison of the synthetic curves in Figure 4b with the observations in Figures 5a,d,g,j provides hints to the depth distribution of radial anisotropy in Tibet and regions surrounding it.
+Fig. 5 presents examples of these local dispersion curves at the four locations identified in Fig. 2(a) (A: eastern Tibet, B: Qilian terrane.
+C: Chuandian terrane just off the Tibetan plateau.
+E: Yunnan-Guizhou plateau).
+Instead of showing the Love and Rayleigh wave isotropic phase speed curves separately, we present the difference between them as in the simulation results presented in Fig. 4(b), although in the inversion they are used as two independent observations.
+Phase speed differences are presented as error bars, defined as the square root of the sum of the squares of the estimated uncertainties of the Rayleigh and Love wave phase speeds at each location.
+As shown in Fig. 5(a), within Tibet the difference between Love and Rayleigh wave phase speeds increases rapidly to peak at about 30 s period and decreases slowly at longer periods.
+Outside of Tibet (Figs 5d, g and j), the difference increases at short periods less rapidly than in Tibet, peaks at a shorter period, and then decreases either quicker or remains flat with period.
+A comparison of the synthetic curves in Fig. 4(b) with the observations in Figs 5(a), (d), (g)and (i) provides hints to the depth distribution of radial anisotropy in Tibet and regions surrounding it.

-In addition, the middle and bottom rows of Figure 5 show the period dependent curves for the amplitude and fast axis orientation of Rayleigh wave 2ψ azimuthal anisotropy, respectively.
+In addition, the middle and bottom rows of Fig. 5 show the period-dependent curves for the amplitude and fast-axis orientation of Rayleigh wave 2ψ azimuthal anisotropy, respectively.
 The features of these curves vary dramatically from place to place.
 For example, at Point A (eastern Tibet), the amplitude of Rayleigh wave azimuthal anisotropy decreases with period and the Rayleigh wave fast azimuth does not change strongly with period.
-In contrast, at Point B (Qilian terrane), the amplitude of Rayleigh wave azimuthal anisotropy remains flat with period but the Rayleigh wave fast azimuth decreases moderately with period.
+In contrast, at Point B (Qilian terrane), the amplitude of Rayleigh wave fast azimuthal anisotropy remains flat with period but the Rayleigh wave fast azimuth changes moderately with period.
 At Points C and D, azimuthal anisotropy changes in still different ways with period.
-At Point C the amplitude of anisotropy increases with period and at Point D the fast axis orientation differs appreciably between short and long periods, which indicates a change in the orientation of anisotropy with depth.
+At Point C, the amplitude of anisotropy increases with period, and at Point D, the fast-axis orientation differs appreciably between short and long periods, which indicates a change in the orientation of anisotropy with depth.